-In the same pan used for the chicken, if dry, add 1 to 2 tablespoons oil.
-Warm over medium-high heat until hot but not smoking.
+In the same pan used for the chicken, warm 1 tablespoon [2 TBL] oil over medium-high heat until hot but not smoking.
 Add the grapes and cook, stirring occasionally, until starting to blister, 3 to 4 minutes.
-Remove from the heat, stir in the sherry vinaigrette, and season to taste with salt and pepper.
+Remove from the heat, stir in the sherry vinaigrette base, and season to taste with salt and pepper.

 Assemble the salad

 Using a slotted spoon, transfer the grapes and onion slices to a large bowl.
-Add the spinach, celery, and as much vinaigrette as you like and toss to coat.
+Add the spinach, celery, and as much warm vinaigrette as you like and toss to coat.
 Season to taste with salt and pepper.